 After an engagement session, I’m often told by the couple that they didn’t feel like they were out for a photography session.
 They felt like they just went for a walk with a friend.

 It’s so important to feel comfortable with your photographer.
 On the wedding day it’s not uncommon for the bride and groom to spend more time with me than they do with each other.
-So if I hear them say they forgot about the camera during the session, I know we have reached the level of trust and comfort needed for me to get in capture those real moments during the wedding.
+So if I hear them say they forgot about the camera during the session, I know we have reached the level of trust and comfort needed for me to get in and capture those real moments during the wedding.

 Adding an engagement photography session to your wedding coverage is always a good idea.
 You get some awesome photos out of it and it also acts as a trust and communication building exercise.
 It especially helps if you have any nerves about being in front of the camera on your wedding day.
 This opportunity to work together before the wedding is important so we can more quickly get into creating awesome images because we already understand the communication system for posing and have done it before.